ethanuppal/marlin/book/verilog/dynamic.md

     Ok(())
 }
 ```

+> [!CAUTION]
+> Using `#[snafu::report]` on the function gives error messages that are
+> actually useful, but sometimes breaks LSP services like code completion.
+> I recommend to only apply it to your test functions when you actually
+> encounter an error.

 We can `cargo test` as usual to test.
 If you're using `git`, remember to add `build2/` to your `.gitignore`.